NHS and private ultrasound scans during pregnancy

 The Royal College of Obstetricians and Gynaecologists (RCOG) says that attending antenatal care when you are pregnant is essential to ensure the wellbeing of you and your baby.

-If you are well and have no complications from past pregnancies and have a routine scan or visit due in the coming days, you should be able to attend your antenatal care as normal.
+If you are well and have no complications from past pregnancies and have a routine scan or visit due, you should be able to attend your antenatal care as normal.
 Contact your maternity unit for advice and a plan.

 The appointment may well change due to staffing requirements or may even be conducted on the telephone or using videoconference, provided you don’t need any tests or observations.